Hemiphlebia: Conservation

 The greenling's conservation status was raised from Vulnerable to Endangered in 2008 because of the limited area of habitat occupied, as well as the small and scattered character of the populations, at least some of which were in decline.
+However, it is now considered by IUCN to be of Least Concern, in part because it occurs in at least one protected area.